BEREISHIT DANCE COMPANY

 –Critical Dance

-Founded in 2011 by choreographer Soon-ho Park, Bereishit is a Seoul-based dance company that approaches the Korean traditional culture from a contemporary view–keeping the fundamental value of things, as opposed to simply borrowing or transforming them.
+Founded in 2011 by choreographer Soon-ho Park, Bereishit is a Seoul-based dance company that approaches Korean traditional culture from a contemporary view–keeping the fundamental value of things, as opposed to simply borrowing or transforming them.
 The work also explores the issues of identity and transformation and delves into multimedia, street dance, community dance work and real time interactive demonstration.
 It displays an amazing sensitivity towards space and rhythms and its performances are always delivered with kinesthetic clarity and power.
-Bereishit has toured internationally including to a sold out house at the Arts Center of NYU Abu Dhabi, and in the US at the Jacob’s Pillow Dance Festival, Pittsburgh Dance Council, ArtPower at UC San Diego, Dance Salad Festival, Strathmore, Celebrity Series of Boston, NYU Skirball, The Ringling, and FUNDarte.
+Bereishit has toured internationally including to a sold out house at the Arts Center of NYU Abu Dhabi, and in the US at venues such as Mondavi Center, USC Visions and Voices, McCarter Theatre Center, OZ Arts Nashville, Jacob’s Pillow Dance Festival, Pittsburgh Dance Council, ArtPower at UC San Diego, Celebrity Series of Boston, NYU Skirball, and The Ringling.
 The company has also set a work on the dance students of Rutgers University and George Mason University.

 the director